SECTION 1. The General Laws are hereby amended by inserting after chapter 132B the following chapter:-

 Section 2.
 Definitions.
 As used in this chapter, the following words shall have the following meanings: -

-“Alternatives analysis”, a description of alternatives to a proposed disposition or change in use of lands or easements protected under Article 97, including, but not limited to, an analysis of the most reasonable alternative (other than taking no action) that does not require disposition or change in use under Article 97; the description of an alternative shall include analysis of cost, impact on current use, environmental impact and non-financial advantages and disadvantages, vis-a-vis the proposed disposition or change in use.
+“Alternatives analysis”, a description of alternatives to a proposed disposition or change in use of lands or easements protected under Article 97, including, but not limited to an analysis of the most reasonable alternative (other than taking no action) that does not require a disposition or change in use under Article 97; the description of an alternative shall include analysis of cost, impact on current use and environmental impact.

 “Article 97”, Article XLIX, as appearing in Article XCVII, of the Amendments to the Constitution.

 “Article 97 lands or easements”, lands or easements taken or acquired for natural resource purposes under Article 97.